daajoe/mccompetition.org/about.md

 layout: default
 ---

-# The Problem: Model Counting
+# The Problems: (Weighted) Model Counting

-Given a Boolean formula the model counting problem, MC for short, asks to output the number of models (satisfying assignments) of a formula.
-If in addition each literal in the formula has an associated weight and we are interested in the sum of weights of all models, where the weight of a model is the product of the weights of its literals, we speak about weighted model counting (WMC).
+Given a Boolean formula the _model counting problem (MC)_ for short, asks to output the number of models (satisfying assignments) of a formula.
+If in addition each literal in the formula has an associated weight and we are interested in the sum of weights of all models, where the weight of a model is the product of the weights of its literals, we speak about _weighted model counting (WMC)_.

 ---